15+ Beautiful Landscapes in Spain That Will Amaze You

 Situated in Lugo, Playa de las Catedrales is home to breathtaking cliffs that eroded and formed arches, some of which are 30 meters tall.

-This natural monument has become more and more popular, and there are many travellers that visit it every year.
+This natural monument has become increasingly popular, and many travellers visit it every year.
 This is why it is essential you know when to see it.

-To avoid crowds, don’t go to Playa de Las Catedrales during the summer months (July and August), Easter and bank holidays.
+To avoid crowds, avoid Playa de Las Catedrales during the summer months (July and August), Easter, and bank holidays.
 Also, check out the official website for times and dates, as this highly relies on the tide.

 San Juan de Gaztelugatxe, Bilbao (Basque Country)